DocNow/dnflow-ansible/README.md

 ## Initial Configuration

 Before deploying the environment you must make a few changes.
 Specifically you will need to register an application at [apps.twitter.com](https://apps.twitter.com).
-Once you've created your application, note down the consumer key, consumer secret.
+Once you've created your application, note down the **consumer key, consumer secret**.
+It is also important to remember to fill out the _Callback URL_ otherwise the application will not work.
+You can use `http://example.org`.
 With these two variables in hand you can modify the `group_vars/all.template` and then copy it into place:

 ```bash
 cp group_vars/all.template group_vars/all